 As you walk through the program, you will learn how to introduce enough variety of smells and training scenarios so that your dog will learn to associate the prompts from the Halo Collar with the response to a) keep away from danger, and b) come back to safety

 Since your dog's prompts have a universal directional meaning (i.e. if your dog is walking forward and receives Prevention Feedback, they will turn around), your dog's blindness shouldn't be an issue when using the Halo System.

 The most important thing with any dog is to make sure that you only provide Prevention Feedback at exactly the right time.
 This is especially true when training a dog who is blind.
 We recommend that you take a manual approach to indoor beacon training and apply the feedback manually.
 Here is an article that explains How to Issue or Manage Prevention and Encouragement Feedback.
 This gives you complete control over when the feedback is being applied during the training and you can help your dog know when they are close to the food in training.

 - The Halo Beacon was designed to help train your dog by providing indoor Bluetooth boundaries, and it is part of the training process outlined in the Halo App.

 Since your dog cannot see the high-value food items that you will use for training, you will need to observe their body language to ensure your dog is paying attention to that smell at exactly the same time as you provide a prompt to turn around.
 Otherwise, if your dog wasn't paying attention to the training smell you will use to create curiosity, they may become confused about why the prompt is happening, and what it means.

-So please make sure to spend extra time on this process, until your dog very consistently shows you that they understand that their first prompt means a) stop moving forward, and b) turn back around to walk away.
+So please make sure to spend extra time on this process, until your dog very consistently shows you that they understand that their first prompt means a) stop moving forward, and b) turn back around to head back to safety.